skule/bylaws/bylaw-1.md

 ## Publication of Financial Statements
 1. The Society's audited financial statements are to be approved by the Board of Directors before they are circulated in advance of the Annual General Meeting.
-   1. The Society’s audited financial statements must be presented In-Camera at a Board of Directors Meeting, and may not be issued, published, or circulated publicly until the Board of Directors has approved them.
+   1. The Society’s audited financial statements must be presented to the Board _in camera_ by the September Board of Directors Meeting, and may not be issued, published, or circulated publicly until the Board of Directors has approved them.
-1. At least twenty-one (21) days before the Annual General Meeting, the Vice-President Finance shall cause a copy of the Society's audited financial statements and the auditor's report to be:
+1. As soon as possible after they are approved by the Board of Directors, the Vice-President Finance shall cause a copy of the Society’s audited financial statements and the auditor’s report to be:
-   1. Published online on the Society's website and all Members given notice of their availability; and
+   1. Published online on the Society’s website; and
    1. Submitted to the Office of the Governing Council and any other University offices that require them.

 # Officers